emelyilmaz/SellingManagementProject/README.md

 - If the cancel button is pressed before the sale is completed, all selections and tables are cleared.If there is any product left in the selected customer's basket, when a new product is added to that customer, it appears in the previously added products in the basket table.

 - On the report page, the sales data of the desired date according to the desired parameter can be accessed.
-The model of the table is connected to the relevant searc textbox.
+The model of the table is connected to the relevant search textbox.
 Therefore, when the parameter and date are changed, it is necessary to make a keyboard movement in the textbox.By pressing the pdf button, the table on the screen is converted to a pdf file.
 There is general profit and loss information in the lower left corner.
 This information is updated with each new sale.

 - On the user settings page, User can change existing password.
 <b>